futurehomeno/fimp-api/device_services/specific/doorman.md

 `code_type`       | "pin", "tag", "tag+pin", "24h", "s4+pin", "s8+pin" | List of supported code types Valid length for specified slots
 `pin_code_length` | 6 (For slot number 0-19), 4 - For slot number 20   | Valid length for specified slots
-`card_uid_data`   |                                                    | The Hex format of the TAG UID `user_status`     | “added”, “removed”                                 | Determines whether a user was successfully added or removed from the system.
+`card_uid_data`   |                                                    | The Hex format of the TAG UID `user_status`     | "added", "removed"                                 | Determines whether a user was successfully added or removed from the system.

 ### Configuration parameters